 We asked for estimates of the number of GH/HT vegetable growers in their county or region, in order to determine if it would be likely they would have a grower to work with.
 Realizing that counties and regions vary dramatically in size and that those not already working in this area might not know the answer, the most common estimate was 2-10.
 The primary crops grown were (in order of frequency of mention and with the same caveats) tomatoes, cucumbers, greens, peppers, berries, brassicas, herbs, and vegetable transplants.

-Ninety-two% were definitely or possibly interested in participating in webinars.
+Ninety-two percent were definitely or possibly interested in participating in webinars.
 All were definitely or possibly interested in the hands-on training.
-Seventy-eight % might have a grower to participate with them.
+Seventy-eight percent might have a grower to participate with them.

 3) 20 Extension Educators learn about listserve and web site for resources.